kurtisdmiller/personal-site/content/course/argumentation-debate/syllabus-practicum.md

 Extra Credit
 ------------

-Students can earn up to a maximum of 55 points in extra credit toward their final grade.
+Students can earn up to a maximum of 25 points in extra credit toward their final grade.
-Students will earn 10 points of extra credit by completing the Syllabus Check assignment on Moodle.
-Students may also earn up to 45 points of extra credit by participating in debate team practice sessions, 15 points for each session.
-Additional extra credit opportunities may also be announced as they become available.
+Extra credit opportunities will be announced as they become available.
+If you have suggestions for extra credit activities, please contact me so I can inform the class.
 Extra Credit may not be turned in after the last class meeting.

 Email Policy